A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: Simulation Experiments

-\paragraph{Computing resources} For each experiment setting, 50 chains are generated by running the algorithm for a fixed time budget on an Intel Gold 6148 Skylake @ 2.4 GHz CPU; the running time varies between experiments.
-The implementation of the algorithms and the simulation study is done in Julia \citep{julia} with visualizations rendered in R \citep{r} with the {\tt ggplot2} package \citep{ggplot2}.
-The Julia code can be found here: \href{https://github.com/SFU-Stat-ML/multiple-try-metropolis-experiments}{https://github.com/SFU-Stat-ML/multiple-try-metropolis-experiments}.
+\paragraph*{Computing Resources} For each experimental setting, 50 independent Markov chains are generated.
+To ensure a fair comparison of sampling efficiency, the algorithms are run for a fixed computational time budget rather than a fixed number of iterations.
+All simulations are executed on an Intel Gold 6148 Skylake @ 2.4 GHz CPU.
+The algorithms are implemented in Julia \citep{julia}, with post-processing and visualizations rendered in R \citep{r, ggplot2}.
+The complete source code to reproduce this study is available at \href{https://github.com/SFU-Stat-ML/multiple-try-metropolis-experiments}{https://github.com/SFU-Stat-ML/multiple-try-metropolis-experiments}.

-\paragraph{Post-processing} Given the large number of chains being generated, manually determining burn-in is infeasible and setting a fixed proportion of samples as burn-in was found to be ineffective given the variable performance of the algorithms.
-To automatically determine a reasonable burn-in for each generated sample, we use the ad-hoc procedure described in Algorithm \ref{algo:auto burnin} in the Supplementary Materials which is designed to choose a burn-in period that corresponds to a stable mean estimate.
+\paragraph*{Automated Burn-in Detection} Given the volume of chains generated across the factorial design, manual assessment of convergence is infeasible.
+Additionally, discarding a fixed proportion of iterations is inappropriate due to the highly variable mixing rates across different MTM configurations.
+To ensure that stationary performance is evaluated accurately, we apply an automated, ad-hoc burn-in procedure designed to identify a burn-in period that produces a stable mean estimate.
+All experiments use this procedure to process the resulting chains prior to visualisations, unless otherwise specified.
+Algorithm details can be found in Algorithm S3 in the Supplementary Material.

-\subsection{Non-Gaussian target distributions}
+\subsection{Non-Gaussian Target Distributions}

-In this simulation study we use the term ``non-Gaussian'' to refer to target distributions that are characterized by features that are difficult to approximate by a Gaussian distribution, except at very local scales.
-This is of interest here because the typical building block of the MTM compound proposal is a Gaussian random-walk proposal, perhaps with an adaptive proposal covariance.
-The MH algorithm with an adaptive proposal (equivalent to MTM with $M=1$) can have difficulty with non-Gaussian target distributions because the locally optimal Gaussian random-walk kernel will have to explore the state space very slowly in order to ensure a reasonable acceptance rate.
-These simulations demonstrate how increasing $M$ and/or using adaptation schemes unique to the MTM framework can allow MTM to overcome shortcomings of MH, as well as understand which algorithm configurations are best-suited to non-Gaussian target distributions.
+In this simulation study, we define ``non-Gaussian'' targets as distributions exhibiting features, such as severe, state-dependent curvature, that cannot be well-approximated by a Gaussian distribution except at very local scales.
+Because of this, MCMC methods based on local moves, especially those relying on a Gaussian random-walk as a proposal, are forced to take very small steps to maintain a reasonable acceptance rate.
+Many modern MCMC methods struggle to overcome this difficulty when such features are present in the extreme.
+The following simulations investigate which MTM settings are best-suited for sampling from these non-Gaussian distributions.